 You’ll feel sore for the first few days after surgery but should be able to manage any pain with medication prescribed by Dr. Nimtz.
 Most patients can return to work and light activity about a week after surgery and start easing into more strenuous activities within 4 to 6 weeks.
 It’s important to wear your surgical support bra as directed during the recovery period and keep the area around the incisions clean and dry until you have healed.

 Fat Transfer Breast Augmentation

-In addition to increasing breast size with implants, patients who desire a small increase in breast size might consider fat transfer.
-With this procedure, the patient undergoes liposuction to remove fat, which is then purified and grafted into the breast.
+Patients who are interested in breast augmentation without implants can attain a small increase in breast size with fat transfer.
+With this procedure, Dr. Nimtz removes fat with liposuction then purifies it and injects it into the breast.
 The patient can see a subtle, more natural effect with fat transfer and receives the benefit of enhancing contours with liposuction as well.

 Breast Augmentation With Lift

 Breast augmentation alone will not correct breasts that sag or droop due to a significant loss of breast volume.
 Dr. Nimtz often combines breast lift, technically called mastopexy, with breast implants to correct significantly drooping breasts.
 He assesses the position of the breasts on the chest wall to determine whether patients need a breast lift.